Aya Tarek: Career

+One of Tarek's earliest political works was a collaborative graffiti piece with multidisciplinary designer and artist Mohamed Gaber, featuring a fist alongside the words "Be with Art."

 In the fall of 2012, Tarek participated in an exhibition in Beirut called White Wall, which brought together graffiti artists from all over the world.
 The exhibit was organized by the Beirut Art Center in partnership with Foundation Saradar and featured an exhibit at the Beirut Art Center and works displayed on the streets of Beirut.
 Aya Tarek describes her experience here to be extremely free and the other artists were not expected to stick to one message when creating this wall.
 Many different artists from all around the world came here to work in a space free of judgement.
+In the same year, Tarek was featured in episode eleven of the documentary series Women from the Egyptian Revolution, where she discussed the impact of the revolution on graffiti art in Egypt.
+She described pre-revolution graffiti as open to interpretation and artistic experimentation, stating, "The graffiti we used to do before the revolution was open to any subject, and it was open for experimentation in different techniques."
+Tarek further explained that during and in the years after the revolution, graffiti in Cairo became predominantly stencil-based and politically driven, limiting artistic individuality and personal expression.

 Although Tarek's work is seen as a part of a political agenda, she states that, "most of us are not really political; [us] artists … are not about politics, nor is our art.
 We’re about style and technique.
 It’s not about heavy political subject matter" She states that after the revolution, the West's view of Egypt changed drastically, which is why many artists portrayed political ideals in their work.
+While Tarek's work gained attention during the revolution, she now steers away from propaganda, focusing instead on expressing her artistic value through other means.

 Aya Tarek stresses the importance of street art, especially in Egypt.
 She talks on how it is extremely available to the public to see, despite the vast censorship that occurs in her country.
 She states, “The street is for everyone.”
 She considers herself to be an experimental artists, and practices vast creative freedom in her work.

+In December 2020, Tarek had her first solo exhibition titled The Fear of Missing Out which included fifteen works of art in which she explored the feelings of anxiety emphasized by social media and the feelings of falling behind in comparison to others.
+Held at the SHELTER Art Space in her hometown Alexandria, this exhibition incorporated works of various styles and colours.
+Through the use of virtual reality, Tarek makes a shift from her usual large-scale mural work.

+Recognition

+In November 2024, she received the 20th UNESCO-Sharjah Prize for Arab Culture along filmmaker Alidji Alvin, making her the youngest woman to receive this prize in the culture category.